A Unified Blister and Subglacial Hydrology Framework for Supraglacial Lake Drainage Events

 \subsection{Wintertime lake drainage}

 The wintertime subglacial drainage system is characterised by inefficient linked cavities.
-By spinning up the model without moulin input, the pre-blister drainage system only develops a thin cavity sheet due to melt sourced from constant geothermal heat fluxes.
+By spinning up the model without moulin input, the pre-blister drainage system only develops a thin cavity sheet due to melt sourced from constant geothermal heat fluxes, with the average thickness of this cavity sheet being approximately $0.03$ m.
 When the blister is generated by the lake drainage, it starts spreading roughly radially, and then propagates downstream along the ice-bed interface driven by the ice bending stress and gravity. \figref{fig:wintertime_drainage}a-d shows the magnitude of the water fluxes and the location of the blister margin, which we define as the $h_b=0.01$ m contour, at different times over this event.
 The water flux is defined as the sum of the fluxes in the cavity sheet, the channels and the blister.
 The $\phi$-contours of the cavity-channel system (\figref{fig:wintertime_drainage}a-d) indicate where the blister leaks into the surrounding drainage system and elevates the local hydraulic potential.
-However, since the cavity sheet is thin and channels are absent, the volume decrease of the blister is limited before the blister reaches the downstream, ice-margin boundary at $t\approx3$ d (\figref{fig:wintertime_drainage}e).
+However, since the cavity sheet is thin and the channels are very small, the volume decrease of the blister is limited until the blister reaches the downstream, ice-margin boundary at $t\approx3$ d (\figref{fig:wintertime_drainage}e).
 The cavity sheet beneath the propagating blister is almost instantly saturated by leakage (i.e. the local cavity sheet is filled with water from the blister).
-Meanwhile, although the blister could contribute to channel growth \cite{dow2015Modeling}, this process is relatively slow compared with our simulation time of about 10 days.
+Although this results in some initial channel growth \cite{dow2015Modeling}, the growth process is relatively slow compared with our simulation time of about 10 days.
 Therefore, the blister itself remains the main pathway for meltwater routing as it propagates downstream along the centerline.